HudsonTout/m1911-custom-grip-design/README.md

 # Custom M1911 Grip Panels — Design, Ergonomic Optimization, and FDM Manufacturing

-This project details the design, ergonomic optimization, and additive manufacturing of custom grip panels for the M1911 platform.
+This project details the design, ergonomic optimization, and additive manufacturing of custom grip panels for the M1911 platform (Rock Island Armory M1911 A1 Tac Ultra).
 The panels are engineered specifically for Fused Deposition Modeling (FDM) using PLA.
 By utilizing targeted slicing profiles and internal geometries, the design leverages material compliance to achieve a balance of frame integration, structural durability, and tactile flexibility.

 ---